-- Day trips will include all campers wearing the same uniformed shirt that will have "In Case of Emergency" phone number listed and will be assigned a group leader and buddy system implemented to ensure that our youth are monitored carefully
+- Day trips will include all campers wearing the same uniformed shirt that will have "In Case of Emergency" phone number listed or a coloured wristband with our emergency informatin listed, and will be assigned a group leader and buddy system implemented to ensure that our youth are monitored carefully.

 - Kinder Camp Ratio is 1 staff : 8 youth

-Voyageurs & Adventure Camps we aim to keep a 1 staff : 10 youth ratio, but this may change according to certain activities, outings and the age of the campers (Please note that our ratios are also supplemented with support from responsible, trained leadership volunteers)
+Voyageurs Camp we aim to keep a 1 staff : 10 youth ratio, but this may change according to certain activities, outings and the age of the campers (Please note that our ratios are also supplemented with support from responsible, trained leadership volunteers)